On Campus Job Requirements

 - In order to be eligible during the summer sessions, a student employee must meet one (1) of the following criteria:

-- Completed at least the minimum half-time enrollment (6 credit hours) for the spring semester
+- Completed at least the minimum half-time enrollment (6 credit hours) for the spring semester and will be a continuing student.

 - Are enrolled in and maintain at least the minimum half-time enrollment during either of summer sessions